Frequently Asked Questions

 Do you take insurance?

-Also, if you use your insurance, you will have to be given a diagnosis and it will become part of your record with the insurance companies, along with other personal information.
+Also, if you use your insurance, you will have to be given a diagnosis and it will likely become part of your record with the insurance companies, along with other personal information, and could be considered a pre-existing condition in the future.
 Insurance companies dictate how many sessions you are allowed and how often you can go to therapy, and at times they will refuse to cover therapy sessions at all.
-By not accepting insurance, I can keep your information more private and spend more time focusing on you rather than on phone calls and paperwork, allowing me to offer lower rates to all my clients.
+By not accepting insurance, I can keep your information more private and spend more time focusing on you rather than on phone calls and paperwork, allowing me to offer lower rates to you and all my clients.